Alfred Lubbock

 Alfred Lubbock (31 October 1845 – 17 July 1916) was an English insurance underwriter and banker.
-He is best known as an amateur cricketer who played first-class cricket for a variety of sides including Kent County Cricket Club and the Marylebone Cricket Club between 1863 and 1875.
-He was considered to be one of the best batsman of his era, comparable to WG Grace, and also played association football, playing for Old Etonians in the 1875 FA Cup Final.
+He is best known as an amateur cricketer who played in first-class matches for several teams, including Kent and Marylebone Cricket Club (MCC) between 1863 and 1875.
+He was considered to be one of the best batsmen of his time.
+He also played football for Old Etonians, and took part in the 1875 FA Cup Final.

 Early life

 Lubbock was born in London in 1845, the seventh son of Sir John Lubbock.
 One of 15 children of Sir John and his wife Lady Harriet Lubbock, he was educated at Eton College.
 Lubbock was a fine sportsman, playing lawn tennis and excelling at the Eton wall game as well as playing cricket, captaining the school team in 1863.
 In his Wisden obituary Sydney Pardon argued that, given the relatively low scoring nature of cricket in the 1860s, Lubbock had a claim to have had one of the best season's batting for the school, including making a score of 174 not out against Winchester College in 1863.